Chronology

 July–August, 1993

-Creates Large Interior with Three Reflections, a mural consisting of a 30-foot-long triptych and three additional panels, for the Revlon Corporation in New York.
+Creates Large Interior with Three Reflections, a mural consisting of a 30-foot-long panel and three additional panels.

 October 1993